 The 3 Rs of Prison Reform

-Our new campaign sets out some immediate and practical steps to get prison numbers down.
+Some immediate and practical steps to get prison numbers down.

 Our overcrowded prisons are not law-abiding places.
 Prisons are rivers of crime.
 We are throwing more and more individuals into these raging rivers of violence, of drugs, of frustration and mental distress, and somehow magically thinking that this will make them better people.